pelle112112/RustExam/README.md

 ![image](documentation/login_success.png)

-On the document manager site an authorized user has the option to upload new files, and see files they've already uploaded.
+On the document manager site an authorized user has the option to upload new files, and see files they have already uploaded.
 When uploading a file it is immediatly added to the list of available files, ready for download.
 *Uploaded files are limited to 16 mb.

 ![image](documentation/file_upload_success.png)

-When clicking a download button, the corresponding file will be downloaded in the same format as it was initially uploaded.
+When clicking the download button, the corresponding file will be downloaded in the same format as it was initially uploaded.

 ![image](documentation/download_success.png)